PedroCristo/README-TEST/README.md

 ### Hangman Stage 1
 ![Game Feature](./assets/images/readme/hangman-feature-5.jpg)<br><br>
 This feature is where the main scene happens.
 Here the user can play and see information about the game:
-* Numbers of letters choose by the computer.
+* Numbers of letters choose by the computer
 * Stage of the hangman
 * Letters guessed right
 * Letters guessed wrong